MHJahanbakhsh/notes/js.md

 __it is a new premitive type in javascript.behind the scenes it represents a unique id like `9823487236487232892739`__

 in javascript Functions are objects.
 They have properties and methods.
 But this type of objects can be called.
+we can not return anything from terneary expression.means: `x===4?return 0` is wrong!